maxmind/libmaxminddb/doc/libmaxminddb.md

 ## `int MMDB_open(const char *filename, uint32_t flags, MMDB_s *mmdb)`

 This function opens a handle to a MaxMind DB file.
-It's return value is a status code as defined above.
+Its return value is a status code as defined above.
 Always check this call's return value!

     MMDB_s mmdb;